atb/lixo-switchqa/readme2.md

 This is a readme file.
-asdasdasd
+Alteração da primeira linha feita pelo user 2. asdasdasd